 Medicare Advantage (Part C)

-Medicare Advantage plans come in four basic types: Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), Private Fee-for-Service (PFFS) plans and Special Needs Plans (SNPs).
-Each of these has its own rules for how to get care, referrals to specialists and primary care.
+Medicare Advantage Plans take four major forms: Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), Private Fee-for-Service (PFFS) plans and Special Needs Plans (SNPs).
+Each has its own rules for accessing care and referrals.

 Who Should Consider Medicare Advantage